idameitil/polyphenol-oxidases/README.md

 A json file with metadata was also downloaded and saved in `data/pfam/protein-matching-PF00264.json`.

-(Not used) Aligned sequences were downloaded `data/pfam/PF00264.alignment.uniprot`.
+Aligned sequences were downloaded `data/pfam/PF00264.alignment.uniprot`.

 Entries with structures were downloaded: `data/pfam/structure-matching-PF00264.tsv`.